UltiPro/Casino-Star/README.md

 # Casino-Star
-Casino Star created by Patryk 'UltiPro' Wójtowicz using ASP.NET Core Angular.
+Casino Star created by Patryk 'UltiPro' Wójtowicz using ASP.NET Core with Angular.